-Leo's partial to good beer and good music, and, of course, his long-time love, the lovely Rebecca Duvall, who is more than a match for Leo.
+Leo's partial to good beer and good music, himself, and, of course, his long-time love, the lovely Rebecca Duvall, who is more than a match for Leo.
 But make no mistake--Leo's no cream puff.
 He's also hardheaded and opinionated, with deep roots in the city, and a ton of connections, thanks to his old man's clout as a politico.

 Sure, this whole P.I. thing is just a dodge while he waits for a ginormous trust fund to kick in, but when the going gets tough, he can become a particularly fierce opponent.
 One of the best of the new eyes around.

 But 2000's The Deader the Better seems to have been the last in the series.
 In 2001, Ford returned with a new sleuth, newshawk Frank Corso.
 Frank's a far darker kind of detective, and yet, Ford's plain old readability remains as much a treat as ever.
 And Leo even makes an appearance or two, just to let fans know he may be gone, but he's not forgotten.

 And that's, I guess, what we were supposed to think.
 Leo was out there somewhere, occasionally helping out a friend, and essentially retired from the shamus game, content to count his money. and then Thicker Than Water appeared in 2012, and suddenly Leo's back in the game.
 Chump Change followed in 2014.